MbuguaCaleb/JavaScript-Fundamentals/ReadMe.md

 ```

 ```
-Synchronous programming means you have to wait until a process is completely finished before you move on
+Synchronous programming means you have to wait until a process is completely finished before you move on.
 ```

 ```